Primal Trek

 Water Buffalo (Ox)

-Because of their dependence in agriculture, the water buffalo or ox (niu 牛) symbolizes springtime, harvest and fertility.
+Because of their importance to agriculture, the water buffalo or ox (niu 牛) symbolizes springtime, harvest and fertility.

-To city dwellers and government officials, water buffalo probably also represented a simple and idyllic life.
+To city dwellers and government officials, the water buffalo also represents a simple and idyllic life.

-(For an interesting story concerning the "Wu buffalo" please see the
+(For an interesting story concerning the "Wu buffalo gasping at the moon" please see

 Willow